 “Websites” would be a negative keyword for us, because we only specialize in WordPress websites, so people clicking on our ad from the keyword website might get frustrated if they want a website built in some other technology, such as Joomla! or Drupal.
 “Custom wordpress websites” is a much better keyword for us because it more accurately describes what we do.

-Because you don’t have full control over what keywords your ad is matched with in AdWords Express, you might find yourself paying more for worse results than you would with AdWords.
+Because you don’t have full control over what keywords your ad is matched with in Smart Campaigns, you might find yourself paying more for worse results than you would with Google Ads.

-The Winner in the AdWords vs AdWords Express Debate?
-AdWords by a Mile
+The Winner in the AdWords (Google Ads) vs AdWords Express (Smart Campaigns) Debate?
+Google Ads by a Mile

-Based on our experiment and some other research we’ve done lately, we will definitely be recommending to our clients that they take the time to learn the full version of AdWords or hire a consultant to run ads for them in that platform.
+Based on our experiment and some other research we’ve done lately, we will definitely be recommending to our clients that they take the time to learn the full version of Google Ads or hire a consultant to run ads for them in that platform.
 PPC advertising is simply too complex to outsource key decisions to technology at this point.
-Perhaps in the future we’ll run our experiment again to see if AdWords Express has improved.
+Perhaps in the future we’ll run our experiment again to see if Smart Campaigns has improved.